mroman-ibs/FuzzyImputationTest/README.md

     between two trapezoidal or triangular fuzzy numbers.
   - *MeasureHSD* - Calculation of the HSD (Hight Source Distance) measure between two trapezoidal or triangular fuzzy numbers.
+  - *MeasureEuclidean* - Calculation of the Euclidean measure between two trapezoidal or triangular fuzzy numbers.
 - Additional procedures:
   - *IntroducingNA* - Introducing NAs to the specified matrix.
   - *RemoveNotFuzzy* - Removing values that are not fuzzy numbers.